 Requisite(s): 16633 Microeconomics for Property

 This is a core subject that examines the economics of cities and regions.
 Through a series of lectures and discussions, this subject helps students to understand and critically apply core concepts, theories, and tools to urban development processes and urban policy making within the built environment.
-While emphasising economic forces that shape the urban experience, it realises that the urban economy is part of the national and global system and acknowledges the interconnections between urban, rural and peri-urban spaces.
+While emphasising economic forces that shape the urban experience, it realises that the urban economy is part of the national system and acknowledges the interconnections between urban, rural and peri-urban spaces.
 The 'economic' in urban economics is understood as enmeshed in complex social and environmental experiences.
-Themes covered include agglomeration economies, the urban and spatial structure of economic development, and how economic surplus generated in the urbanisation process is distributed, urban sustainable development, and urban poverty.
+Themes covered include the drivers of the urban economy including agglomeration economies, the urban and spatial structure of economic growth and development, urban land rent and land use patterns, and sustainable urban development.

 Autumn session, City campus